traction-project/CoCreationStage/README.md

     git clone git@github.com:traction-project/CoCreationStage.git
     cd CoCreationStage
     ```
-2. The application use several services and servers.
-This servers runs inside Docker containers.
-We need download the docker images from [here](https://vicomtech.box.com/s/54gumjw56s05ps5dcg67dmpa1oet3qhx).
+2. The application uses several services and servers.
+These servers run inside Docker containers.
+So first of all, we need to download the docker images from [here](https://vicomtech.box.com/s/54gumjw56s05ps5dcg67dmpa1oet3qhx).

-    After download the files, move them to **backend/images** folder.
+    After downloading the files, move them to **backend/images** folder.

 3. Install the docker images downloaded with the next script: